Iglu-OU/pilot-bootstrap/README.md

 # pilot-bootstrap
 Pilot is modern HTML and CSS framework for prototyping responsive, mobile first projects on the web

-## Important
+## Before you start
-Before you start using this bootstrap, there's few important rules you must follow to avoid any frustration down the road.
+there's few important rules you must follow to avoid any frustration down the road.

-### 8pt grid system
+### Design as a whole is greater than sum of it's parts
+Do enforce this ideology we have couple of rules that is applied on everywhene in UI.
 * [Material: Metrics & keylines](https://material.io/guidelines/layout/metrics-keylines.html#metrics-keylines-ratio-keylines)
 * [8pt Material Design GUI Templates](https://medium.com/@_bklmn/8pt-gui-templates-ed8798badab3)
 * [Intro to The 8-Point Grid System](https://builttoadapt.io/intro-to-the-8-point-grid-system-d2573cde8632)